Construction Self-Performance Projects

 - If a construction contract is issued during the course of a construction self-performance project, DCM’s CDA procedures and CDA-CC fee applies to

 the construction contract.

-- Any construction plans and specifications including front-end documents must be issued by a design professional and must be submitted to DCM for
+- All projects within DCM's jurisdiction: Any construction plans and specifications including front-end documents must be issued by a design professional and must be submitted to DCM for

 review and approval, along with applicable Plan Review fees which for construction self-performance projects are based on the Owner’s expected